-Under Queensland's School Based Policing Program (SBPP), 57 state secondary schools (58 campuses) have a School Based Police Officer (SBPO).
+Currently, the SBPP provides 57 state secondary schools (58 campuses) with a School Based Police Officer (SBPO).

 Role of SBPOs

-The SBPO is appointed to a school or cluster of schools to assist the school community and police in a variety of tasks including:
+SBPOs are appointed to a school or cluster of schools to assist the school community and police in a variety of tasks, including:

 - promoting positive relationships between the school community and police

-- assisting with the understanding of law/legal process and procedures, particularly in relation to young people
+- promoting understanding of law/legal process and procedures, particularly in relation to young people

 - attending to police-related matters within the school community, where appropriate.

-The duties of the SBPO are supported and monitored by a local consultative team, comprised of the principal/s, the SBPO and the SBPO's police supervisor.
+The duties of the SBPO are supported and monitored by a local consultative team, which includes principal/s, the SBPO and the SBPO's QPS supervisor.

 OneSchool is a comprehensive software program that enables Queensland State Schools to efficiently and effectively manage key teaching and school administrative activities, as well as the ongoing support of students.
 One component of the OneSchool system is the Student Profile, which includes records of contact made concerning the student.
 Interactions between a SBPO and students or parents may be recorded in OneSchool.
 SBPOs will always exercise discretion and confidentiality.
 For further detail about Information security please visit the

 For further information about SBPOs contact your